byt3bl33d3r/DOUBLETAP/README.md

 As far as I'm aware, there really isn't a way around this.
 Additionally, AWS doesn't provide a reliable way to determine whether an API Gateway endpoint has finished staging or not.
 DOUBLETAP handles this by spinning up background AsyncIO tasks that perform an HTTP request to the endpoint URLs and do a [signature check](https://github.com/Porchetta-Industries/DOUBLETAP/blob/master/doubletap/aws.py#L403-L421) on the response looking for specific status codes and data that I've found through testing mean the API is still staging.

-To help alleviate this limitation, I'll be implementing "domain pre-loads" and "domain allow/deny" lists/regexes.
-This should help *a lot* when proxying headless browsers through DOUBLETAP for example.
+To help alleviate this limitation, see the section on the `prestage` and `allowlist` options below: these help *a lot* when proxying headless browsers through DOUBLETAP for example.

 Additionally: